nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.1.3 View client: `viewClient`

-Views details associated with a client, such as the client's name and phone number.
+View details associated with a client, such as the client's name and phone number.

 Format: `viewClient i/INDEX`

-* Displays information about the client at the specific `INDEX`.
+* Display information about the client at the specific `INDEX`.
 * The index refers to the index number shown in the displayed clients' list.
 * The index **must be a positive integer** 1, 2, 3, …​